learn-co-students/js-if-else-files-lab-bootcamp-prep-000/README.md

 ### Separating Tests from Application Code

 As you can probably imagine a large application will have many tests.
 Average sized applications will have thousands of tests.
-It gets a bit confusing to have both the application code mixed in with your test code.
+It gets a bit confusing to have the application code mixed in with your test code.
 We want to separate them out so it's not a pain to sift through our files.

 Let's open up another javascript file and play around with separating things out.
 There is a blank JS file included in this lab called `other_file.js`.
 Double click on that and you'll see a blank file.
 Let's say we wanted to `console.log` the `name` variable from our `index.js` file.
 Seems fairly easy.
 Go ahead and type `console.log(name)`.
 Now let's run this new file by typing `nodejs other_file.js` in our terminal.
 BOOM!
 You'll get an error that looks like this: